 Every business has a fiscal year.
-A company's fiscal year is its financial year; it is any twelve-month period that the company uses for accounting purposes.
+A company's fiscal year is its financial year; it is any 12-month period that the company uses for accounting purposes.
 The fiscal year is expressed by stating the year-end date.
-A fiscal year end can be the end of any quarter — March 31, June 30, September 30, or December 31.
+A fiscal year-end is usually the end of any quarter, such as March 31, June 30, September 30, or December 31.

 For tax year purposes, the IRS says you can use either of these two years as your business tax year:

-- A calendar year - January 1 to December 31, or
+- A calendar year: January 1 to December 31

-- Your business tax year is external; it's the twelve month period you report on to the IRS for tax purposes.
+Your business tax year is external: It's the 12-month period you report on to the IRS for tax purposes.

 Why Does My Company's Fiscal Year Matter?